Active vs Inactive Ingredients in Skincare

 • Pomegranate Extract

-5. Brighteners/Anti-Pigmentation: To Help Reduce hyperpigmentation, even skin tone, and brighten complexion.
+5. Brighteners/Anti-Pigmentation: Reduce hyperpigmentation, even skin tone, and brighten complexion.

 • Kojic Acid